aleksandramue/portfolio/README.md

 # PORTFOLIO

 ## About me
-I am a Certified Software Tester with over 2 years of commercial experience connected with the legal and compliance industry.
+I am a Certified Software Tester with over 2 years of commercial experience connected with the legal and compliance industryies.
 Projects I currently work on are web applications used mainly by the legal community, but also by local government units, banks or medical facilities.
 In my daily work I usually perform functional, regression and exploratory tests, I also create test scenarios, test cases, bug reports and analyse business requirements.
 Apart from that, I like to expand my knowledge and skills by reading books, participating in webinars and meet-ups, listening to podcasts and completing various IT courses.

 ## Tech Info